luminousmen/djfiles/README.md

 DJFiles
 =====

-DJFiles is a simple Django app for manage static files of your project.
+DJFiles is a simple Django app for manage static files of your project in admin panel.
+This app is useful for projects where there is a content manager, which don't have access to server via ssh or don't even know what it is =)

 Using this app you will be able to save static files through admin panel.
 Files will be saved in ```/media/``` directory of your project.
 It's useful if you are not always have access to server or have a content manager who responsible for managing such  files.